Keep updated with phanganist.com by following our Facebook page.

-As long as one does it from their heart, for the love of the music they play, for giving it to the dance floor and not for their own ego, than that’s what’s most important.
+As long as one does it from their heart, for the love of the music they play, for giving it to the dance floor, and not for their own ego, then that’s what’s most important.
 Excelling and not competing is most certainly, in my opinion, what makes a ‘good Dj’.

 What is it about KP that makes it so special for you?

-Since my late teens I have been travelling around quite a bit, I have also lived and worked in a couple of other countries, but I had never yet found a place that has made me feel that I belonged to it like this Magic Island does.
+Since my late teens, I have been traveling around quite a bit, I have also lived and worked in a couple of other countries, but I had never yet found a place that has made me feel that I belonged to it as this Magic Island does.
 It has cast its spell on me and now every time I go somewhere else for a short holiday, after about three days away from here, I can’t wait to get back.

-For me personally, coming from Malta, a small Mediterranean Island just twice the size of here, being a 100% Islander I’m very used to the laid back island style of life, the hot temperatures and being surrounded by the sea.
-Having been brought up, lived and worked in a touristic seaside town, where even my parents were in the same kind of business, it’s like a home from home for me… only far better.
-Needless to say, it being a Tropical Paradise situated in the Gulf of Thailand, and not in Europe with all its fancy rules and regulations, is what makes all the difference.
-I love Thai culture, the people and their way of life, and I also like meeting some of the interesting people who come here from all over the world.
+For me personally, coming from Malta, a small Mediterranean Island just twice the size of here, being a 100% Islander I’m very used to the laid-back island style of life, the hot temperatures, and being surrounded by the sea.
+Having been brought up, lived, and worked in a touristic seaside town, where even my parents were in the same kind of business, it’s like a home from home for me… only far better.
+Needless to say, it is a Tropical Paradise situated in the Gulf of Thailand, and not in Europe with all its fancy rules and regulations, which is what makes all the difference.
+I love Thai culture, the people, and their way of life, and I also like meeting some of the interesting people who come here from all over the world.

 Oh, and it's all year round, open-air, wicked Parties of course.
 It’s a haven for all sorts of Party Animals and Misfits like myself, my perfect place!